niplav/site/language.md

 Quines and Not-Quines
 ----------------------

+* “is socially constructed” is socially constructed
+* “will do as it pleases” will do as it pleases

+---

 	                                         Noting "noting itself" itself
 	                                 Noting "noting “noting itself” itself" itself
 	                         Noting "noting “noting ‘noting itself’ itself” itself" itself